hiring for culture fit

 To accurately define your corporate culture, you need to synthesize data from different sources and account for varied perspectives.

 1. Identify the values and behaviors that embody your workplace culture.
 This doesn’t just mean reviewing the company mission and values – though that’s part of it.
 You talk to executives, managers, and employees about what they think define the company culture; and review employee engagement surveys to see what they love about the work.
+I/O Psychologist Robert Loy emphasizes, “Gathering diverse perspectives is crucial for a comprehensive understanding of workplace culture, which int urn guides effective talent acquisition and management strategies.”
 Is it the camaraderie?
 The opportunity for growth?
 The chance to tackle complex problems in a fast-paced setting?
 These are all factors that define who your company is, and what traits will make candidates a good fit.

 2. Profile your culture warriors.
 Every company has employees who set the cultural tone of the workplace.
 If you are wondering how to identify the culture warriors, think of those who rally the team on good days and bad, tap into the mental vibe of the workplace, and define what makes the company great through their own behavior and celebration of others.
 Look at them as your cultural high performers, and figure out what makes them tick.
 If you have used assessments in the past, review their results (or have them take your current assessment) to see what traits and characteristics emerge.